 Onion thrips (Thrips tabaci) are an important annual pest of onion.
-They can attack nearly all garden crops, but serious damage is generally confined to onions, cauliflower, cabbage, snap beans, cucumbers, melons, tomatoes, and sweet clover.
+They can attack many garden crops, but most commonly cause serious damage to onions, leeks and garlic.

-Appearance: Adult onion thrips are about 1∕12 inch long and pale yellowish or brown.
-Their wings have no veins and are fringed with long hairs.
-Onion thrips nymphs resemble adults except for their smaller size and lack of wings.
+Appearance: Adult onion thrips are about 1/12 inch long, thin and pale yellow to brown in color.
+Their wings have only a single, central vein and are fringed with long hairs.
+Nymphs (immature thrips) resemble adults, but they are smaller and lack wings.